EAP levels of proficiency and courses

 To be admitted into the EAP Program, you must already have some basic knowledge of English.
-Some of our students have this knowledge after taking English classes in high school, in a university, or in a language center in their home country; others have this knowledge after taking classes or living in the United States or another English-speaking country.
+There are many ways you may have this knowledge: by taking English classes in high school, a university or in a language center in their home country; or by taking classes or living in the U.S. or another English-speaking country.

 At the beginning of each semester, we give placement tests to all new students.
 These tests show us your ability and help us decide which level of classes is the best for you.

 - Pre-Intermediate (PI): This level is for students with basic knowledge of English.
 When they begin the semester, PI students know the English alphabet and some grammar rules of English.
 They can read short passages in English and can write sentences.
 During the semester, PI students develop their skills and confidence in reading, writing, listening, and speaking.

 - Intermediate (Int): In Intermediate level, students build a solid foundation in English.
 By the end of this level, they know the fundamentals of English grammar; can read articles, stories, and short textbook material; can understand spoken English in a variety of situations; and can communicate most of their ideas in spoken English.

 - High Intermediate (HI): By the end of High Intermediate level, most students have enough English to succeed in undergraduate classes at a university in the United States.
 They can read introductory-level textbooks, write essays on general topics, and listen to lectures and take notes in a variety of fields.
 They have reviewed and practiced the essential rules of English grammar.

 - Advanced (Adv): Students who complete our Advanced level are usually ready to begin their undergraduate or graduate studies at a university in the U.S. They can read full-length books, write well-organized essays, listen to university lectures and take notes.
 They are familiar with most of the rules of English grammar and sentence structure and can apply these rules to express their ideas while speaking and writing.